dukereborn/cmum-for-multics/README.md

 define("CCCAMFILE",""); <- full path to multics cccam user file, leave empty if not used define("MGCAMDFILE",""); <- full path to multics mgcamd user file, leave empty if not used define("NEWCAMDFILE",""); <- full path to multics newcamd user file, leave empty if not used

+// misc settings
+define("PROFILEFIELD","cspvalue"); <- what cmum profile field to use for profile data (cspvalue or comment)
 ```

 sample cmum-for-multics config